What is a Stipended Graduate Assistantship?

-Eligible F-1 and J-1 students in graduate programs receive the Stipended Graduate Assistantships (SGA) through their department.
+Eligible F-1 and J-1 students in graduate programs may receive a Stipended Graduate Assistantships (SGA) through their academic department.
 These awards generally include a stipend, tuition remission, and health plan.
-For more specific information about receiving an SGA, please check with your Graduate School.
+F/J students cannot work on-campus while holding an SGA, and are not eligible for overload work.

-NOTE: If you have a position on campus that is titled “Assistant” (i.e. Research Assistant, Teaching Assistant), but you are paid hourly through the Office of Student Employment, Graduate Assistantships & Fellowships, then you most likely do not have an SGA.
+If you have a position on campus that is titled “Assistant” (e.g. Research Assistant, Teaching Assistant), but you are paid hourly through the Office of Student Employment, Graduate Assistantships & Fellowships, then you most likely do not have an SGA.
 Stipended Graduate Assistantships are a package offered through the department and you will receive a letter that outlines the details of the SGA.

-1 Submit a request.
+1 Submit a request to OGS

 Complete the Stipended Graduate Assistantships Social Security Number Letter Request.
 You will be asked to provide information such as the College where you will be providing services and your start date.

-2 Pick-up your letter.
+2 Pick-up your letter

-3 Apply for your Social Security Number.
+3 Apply for your Social Security Number

 Present the letter to the Social Security Administration (SSA) in order to apply for an SSN.
 For detailed instructions on how to apply for a Social Security Number, refer to the Social Security Number section of the OGS website.